Stillpoint-Software/hyperbee.json/README.md

 ## Benchmarks

-Here is a performance comparison of various queries on the standard book store document.
+Here is a performance comparison of various JSONPath queries on the standard book store document.

 ```json
 {